shogunlab/shuriken/README.md

 ## Features
 - Easily specify where in a URL the payload should be injected with the "{xss}" string.
 - Quickly change payload lists.
-- Take screenshots of successful XSS hits.
+- Take screenshots of successful XSS payloads.
 - Save logs of reflected XSS payloads.
+- Use fuzzy detection to log partial XSS reflections.

 ## Usage
 To get a list of options and switches, enter: